payrollforcrews/payrollforcrews/src/content/blog/w2-and-1099-payroll.md

 **Can 1099 contractors receive benefits like W2 employees?**

-Generally, no. Benefits like health insurance, retirement plans, and paid time off are typically only for W2 employees.
-Offering benefits to contractors can blur classification lines and cause compliance issues.
+Generally, no. Benefits like health insurance, retirement plans, and paid time off are usually only for W2 employees.
+Offering benefits to contractors can blur classification lines and cause compliance problems.

-**How do I avoid mixing up employees and contractors in time tracking?**
+**Can I pay a worker as both W2 and 1099 in the same year?**

-Use a system that tags each worker by type and train foremen to approve time accordingly.
-Keep one source of truth for worker classification and update it when roles change.
+It is possible but tricky.
+If a worker’s role changes during the year, update their classification in all systems promptly.
+Mixing payment types without clear records can cause tax and compliance issues.
+Consult a professional if this situation arises.

 **What happens if I pay a contractor through payroll by mistake?**